nhsconnect/ITK3-FHIR-eDischarge/README.md

 ValueSets
 ```

-We provide a complete set of instructions for you to get your ITK eDischarge components for FHIR Messaging working and compiled locally.
+We provide a complete set of instructions for you to get your ITK3 eDischarge components for FHIR Messaging working and compiled locally.

 ### Running documentation locally